3CordGuy/copy-with-new-case/README.md

 ## How to install manually 📦

 1. Clone the Repo to a local folder
-1. Visit Your Chrome Extensions View
+1. Visit Your Chrome/Brave Extensions View `chrome://extensions/` and `brave://extensions/` respectively
 1. Toggle on the Developer Mode
 1. Select Load Unpacked
 1. Choose the cloned repo folder